Avergrove/avergroves-learning-notes/docs/tetris/jigsaw_loop.md

 ## 2nd PC
-Setup Phase:
+- Setup Phase:
     - Beginner Path:
         - Lucky JSO / LZO:
             - If you got lucky and rolled a JZO / LZO, you can continue building Step 2 and always get your tub + horizontal I piece.
             - If you don't want to do SZ DPC and want to learn 3rd PC with extra O, try and build the 3x4 box in this step using JZL / JSL instead of JOL box.

         - 2nd PC Setups:
-            - If you've been following the instruction from the previous step and saved the T for the solve, you should now have at least 1 T piece among your 4 pieces.
+            - If you've been following the instruction from the previous step (as in 1st PC, not "Lucky JSO / LZO") and saved the T for the solve, you should now have at least 1 T piece among your 4 pieces.
             - You can now check https://tetris.johnbeak.cz/2nd/minimal.php for 2nd PCs.
-Thanks to PC theory, we now know that we only need to learn 4 setups (vs 12)!
+Thanks to PC theory, we now know that we only need to learn 4 + 1 setups (vs 12)!
             - Anyway, if you didn't get the lucky LSO solve, then your remaining pieces will almost always be the anti-matching pair J+Z / L+S (Anti-matching here means that usually JSJ / LZL forms a box, so JS and LZ are "matching")
             - Also, your remaining 4 pieces will likely include an I piece in it due a large majority of the solves from 1st PC using an O piece.
             - Therefore, we can now train specific scenarios for 2nd PC in tools like Himitsu Confidential's usermodes.